About › Policies and Procedures

 -

-Bribes are money or other inducements given or promised to employees to corruptly influence the performance of their role.
+Bribes: Money or other inducements given or promised to employees to corruptly influence the performance of their role.
 Bribery of a public official is an offence punishable by a maximum of ten years imprisonment.

-Conflicts of interest occur when an employee’s private interests conflict with their public duty.
-Employees have a duty to always resolve a conflict in the public interest, not their own.
+Conflicts of interest: occur when an employee’s private interests conflict with their public duty.
+Employees have a duty to resolve a conflict in the public interest, not their own.
 This may mean that they decline a gift if this is identified as being in the public interest.
 There can be situations that entail significant legal risks such as public tender processes.
 Failure to manage conflicts of interest in these situations can compromise the integrity of the tender and may result in legal action by dissatisfied bidders.

-- Employees are the directors, chief executive and all other employees of the Royal Victorian Eye and Ear Hospital.
+Employees: are the directors, chief executive and all other employees of The Royal Victorian Eye and Ear Hospital.

-- Conflict of interest –
+Conflict of interest:

 - Actual – there is a real conflict between an employee’s public duties and private interests.